charlieringer/SpotTheBotWorkshop/readme.md

 - `--model`: `kmeans` - k-Means Clustering, `birch` - Birch Clustering, `spec`- Spectral Clustering
 - `--data_model`: `ts` - Time Series data, `features` - 9 hand crafted features (see Data for more details), `pca` - 3 features decomposed from the whole data set using PCA.
 NOT YET IMPLEMENTED
 - `--data`: A .csv containing the player logs

+## Dependencies
+This workshop relies on the following:
+- Python 3.6
+- Keras 2.2.0
+- Tensorflow 1.9.0
+- Numpy 1.14.5
+- MatPlotLib 2.1.2
+- Scikit Learn

+To install the relevant python packages run `setup.sh`

 ## Notes
 More infomation about GVGAI can be found at: http://www.gvgai.net